KMausisa/cse-212-final-project/final-project-draft1/2-topic.md

 1. Set the prev of the node after current to the node before current.
 2. Set the next of the node before current to the node after current.

+## Evaluating Performance
+In terms of Big O, a linked list's performance is more efficient in comparison to a dynamic array.

+### Inserts
+Inserting a new node to the front of a linked list will not require a shift of data.
+With the concept of pointers, the performance of this operation is concluded as O(1).
+Meanwhile, inserting data in the front of a dynamic array will require a shift of data to the left; therefore, having a performance of O(n).

+Inserting a new node at the end will produce a performance of O(1) for both linked list and dynamic array.

+Inserting a new node in the middle will require a search for the node that we will be inserting after.
+Because of this search, the performance is evaluated as O(n).
+Similarly, inserting in the middle of a dynamic array will have the same performance.

+### Removes
+Removing a node in the front (or the head) will only require to change the value that the pointers point to.
+The performance of doing so will be O(1).
+On the other hand, a dynamic array needs to shift items in the list when there is an item other than the last one being removed.
+Therefore, the performance is O(n).

+Removing a data point in the middle of both linked list and dynamic array will result in the same performance in O(n).

+Lastly, removing the last item in both lists result in efficient performance in O(1).

+With this information, we can conclude that linked lists have efficient performance when inserting at either the beginning and the end.